Austin Dillon: Personal life

 Dillon became engaged to former NFL cheerleader Whitney Ward on August 9, 2016.
 Austin and Whitney were married December 9, 2017, at Childress Vineyards in Lexington, North Carolina.
 Their son was born on June 14, 2020.
-Dillon attended High Point University on a part-time basis.
+Dillon attended High Point University on a part-time basis and graduated in 2018.
 He also played in the 2002 Little League World Series in South Williamsport, Pennsylvania.
+In 2019 Dillion was enshrined into Little League Hall of Excellence.

-Dillon co-owns sports management agency Team Dillon Management with his brother Ty which currently manages both themselves as well as fellow NASCAR drivers Anthony Alfredo, A. J. Allmendinger, Sheldon Creed, Kaz Grala, Austin Hill, John Hunter Nemechek, Tanner Thorson and Cody Ware as well as golfers Brian Gay and Chris Stroud.
+Dillon co-owns sports management agency Team Dillon Management with his brother Ty which currently manages both themselves as well as fellow NASCAR drivers Anthony Alfredo, Carson Brown, Jeb Burton, Christian Eckes, Austin Hill, Blaine Perkins and Parker Retzlaff.

 Since 2022, Dillon has been the general manager of the Carolina Cowboys; one of ten bull riding teams in the Professional Bull Riders (PBR) Team Series, which runs every summer and autumn in the United States.
 His maternal grandfather Richard Childress is the team's co-owner, along with Jeff Broin.
 The Carolina Cowboys won the 2025 PBR Team Series Championship title.